nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 ```sh
 py-spy top ./nicotine
 ```
-The console will continuously display a top like view of functions consuming CPU, press `L` to aggregate by line number.
+The console will continuously display a top like view of functions consuming CPU.
+Press `L` to aggregate by line number, and `R` to reset the view.

 ## Debug Logging